 The Eagle Enrichment program at New Albany Schools is an enrichment program for all kids in grades 1-5 that provides students with the opportunity to explore and broaden their interests in art, literature, mathematics, music, wellness and science through short-term classes.
 The program occurs during the fall, winter and spring seasons of the school year.

-The deadline to register for all Winter 2018 Eagle Enrichment programs is Friday, January 26th!
+The deadline to register for all Spring 2018 Eagle Enrichment programs is Friday, April 6th!

 Register Here for Eagle Enrichment Programs

 Cultured Kids Club